 There is now also provision for up to $10,000 in any financial year on discretionary items (such as holidays).

-Just as importantly, there are also concessions and benefits for the family member contributing funds to a SDT.
-Provided no more than $500,000 in total is gifted to a SDT, any gift by a family member is not deemed to be a deprivation of assets by Centrelink.
+Just as importantly, there are also concessions and benefits for the family member contributing funds to a Special Disability Trust.
+Provided no more than $500,000 in total is gifted to a Special Disability Trust, any gift by a family member is not deemed to be a deprivation of assets by Centrelink.

 Quite simply, family members can now secure the financial future of a disabled person without adversely impacting their own or the disabled Centrelink entitlements.
 In addition, where a family member was not eligible for the Age Pension due to their assets, they can now legitimately divest themselves of assets and possibly qualify for a full or part pension.